hrvthzslt/personal-site/content/posts/make-gnome-hella-efficient.md

 ## Looking nice or moving fast?

-The first thing I usually do when I use GNOME, I disable the animations.
+The first thing I usually do when I use GNOME: I disable the animations.
 I know, they look good, but I use my computer as I would play a video game, I need that fast response time.
 (And I play video games like using a shitty computer, because I really like the Switch, I guess joke on me.)

 In newer versions of GNOME, you can disable animations in the settings, or you can use `gsettings` like an old school hacker.